UMR-CNRS-7267/Metacongo_Paper/README.md

 $ ktImportText -o Metacongo_kaiju__ALL_NR_EUK.krona.html  Metacongo_kaiju__ALL_NR_EUK.krona

-# Creating classification summary for phylum, class, order family, genus and species ...
+# Creating classification summary for phylum, class, order family, genus, and species ...
 # using loop in bash

 $ for i in phylum class order family genus species; do kaiju2table \